AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 * Security --- the system is secure against attackers with up to $O(n)$ resources.
 * Scalability --- the system can process $O(n)$ transactions with $O(n) > O(c)$; this means that, as the network grows, the throughput of the system grows faster than the computational resources required per user.

 The definition of scalability is perhaps problematic.
 If the network growth, $O(n)$, becomes bottlenecked by an $O(c^2)$ scaling configuration, is the network really scalable?
-I prefer an alternative definition of scalability: the system can process $O(n)$ transactions in $O(1)$ time or less, i.e., confirmations neither take longer nor become more scarce as $n$ and/or $c$ increase.
+I prefer an alternative definition of scalability: the system can process $O(n)$ transactions in $O(1)$ time, i.e., confirmations neither take longer nor become more scarce as $n$ and/or $c$ change.

 ## Core Conflict